FECstudios/pulse-X/README.md

 3. Flash the firmware to the esp32
 4. Charge the batteries
 5. Connect all of the 3d printed pieces together and you are good to go

+# AI usage
+AI was used to help write the firmware for this project and part selection.